In the light of present circumstances and based on the information provided by the government, Blesma has cancelled this event.

 Who can take Part?

 Please be aware this activity has a rigorous selection process, which includes being able to attend an interview and workshop prior to be selected.
 Members must be able to take part in manual labour in humid conditions and live day to day in a camp without out disabled access.
-This activity is sadly not suitable for wheelchair users.
+This activity is unfortunately not suitable for wheelchair users.

 Your passport must have at least six months validity during the time of travel.